Usagi5677/multi-scraper/README.md

 - `--pause`: Enable this option to introduce a delay (in seconds) between opening each URL and downloading each file.
 This can be useful to prevent excessive requests to the website.
 By default, there is no pause between requests.

+- `--user-agent`: Specify your user agent string.
+Some websites require a specific user agent to access their content.
+To find your user agent, visit https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy the user agent string.
+Paste the user agent string into the app GUI's input field called "User Agent".

 ## Gallery